ameya98/GeneticAlgorithmsRepo/README.md

 For more details, please see the README markdown file in the **fmga** subdirectory.

 The objective function doesn't have to be differentiable, or even continuous in the specified domain!
-The population of 2-dimensional points undergoes random mutations - and is selected through elitism along with breeding with selection weights inversely proportional to fitness and diversity ranks.
+The population of multi-dimensional points undergoes random mutations - and is selected through elitism along with breeding with selection weights inversely proportional to fitness and diversity ranks.

-**function_maximize_plots.py** contains relevant code on obtaining surface plots of the function, initial population and final population graphs, as well as line plots of mean population fitness and L1 diversity through the iterations.
+**function_maximize_plots.py** contains relevant code on obtaining surface plots of the function (if 2-dimensional), initial population and final population graphs, as well as line plots of mean population fitness and L1 diversity through the iterations.
 Completely customizable - licensed under the MIT License.